 4. Talk about each other’s past

-It is also important that you have an honest conversation about your past relationships and why things didn’t work out.
-This becomes even more critical if either of you has lived-in with an ex.
+It is important that you have an honest conversation about your past relationships and why things didn’t work out.
+This becomes even more critical if either of you has lived with an ex.
 Addressing these issues helps in ensuring that you don’t carry the emotional baggage of the past into your future.
 Eliminating the ifs and buts and all the doubts is extremely important in making this transition smoother and more fruitful.

 5. What are your expectations from the relationship?

 Where do you see yourself and your partner five years down the line?
 And where do they?
-Is moving in together a stepping stone to marriage?
+Is living with a partner a stepping stone to marriage?
 Do you want to have kids?
 If yes, then when and why do you want to have kids?
 These are just a few of the many things to discuss to rule out any unpleasant surprises in the future.

 6. Share vulnerabilities and secrets, if any